My name is Gazelle Sharmahd I’m your Dossier Leader

 Systematic Violation of Women's Rights & Gender Apartheid

 Women face legal discrimination in divorce, inheritance, child custody, testimony, and blood money calculations that value a woman's life at half that of a man.
 The age of criminal responsibility for girls is nine lunar years — effectively meaning a nine-year-old girl can be executed under Iranian law while a thirteen-year-old boy cannot.
 The minimum age of marriage for girls is thirteen, with judicial permission for marriages of younger girls.
-These are not aberrations — they are the law as written and as enforced.

 07